HuynhNguyenPhuc/Something-Cute/Computer-Graphics-and-Computer-Vision/Physically-Based-Rendering/3D-Rendering.md

 Render the polygon mesh into the 2D environment such as computer screen, mobile screen, etc.

 ### Primitives
 A primitive is formed by one or more vertices.
-In this case we discuss about triangle.
 * Vertex: 3D point v(x, y, z)
 * Triangle: A set of three points v<sub>1</sub>, v<sub>2</sub>, v<sub>3</sub>
 * Normal vector: A set of three vectors n<sub>1</sub>, n<sub>2</sub>, n<sub>3</sub> - describing the surface orientation n = (n<sub>x</sub>, n<sub>y</sub>, n<sub>z</sub>)